FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_MACOSX.txt

 Make sure xcode is installed, it's a free download from apple.

+Insure you use Xcode version 3, and not version 4.
+You make need to use xcode-select to change the version number.

 Make sure cmake is installed, use at least a 2.8.x version.
 - Additionally, patch your source directory with fmodmacapi per the older snowglobe instructions.
 - run ./build_firestorm_macosx.sh